 One of the biggest convenience store franchises in Japan, Lawson is frequented by locals and tourists for everyday necessities.
 Additionally, it has an interesting feature in its Okachimachi Minami Store.

-the store the next time you head to Okachimachi and you will find a Halal section.
-Selling halal products such as rice crackers and instant food, looking for Halal food in this part of Tokyo wouldn’t be so much of a hassle ?
+the store the next time you head to Okachimachi and you will find a halal section.
+Selling halal products such as rice crackers and instant food, looking for halal food in this part of Tokyo wouldn’t be so much of a hassle ?

 Credit: Halal Media Japan

-5 Chome-27-2, Ueno, Taito, Tokyo 110-0005, Japan
+5 Chome-27-2 Ueno, Taito City, Tokyo 110-0005, Japan

 Credit: Mallika Rojanaridpiched on Facebook